 This command initiates a single temperature conversion.
-Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS1822-PAR returns to its low-power idle state.
-Within $10 \,\mu s$ (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for the duration of the conversion (t{conv}) as described in the PARASITE POWER section.
+Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS1822 returns to its low-power idle state.
+If the device is being used in parasite power mode, within 10μs (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for the duration of the conversion (tconv) as described in the POWERING THE DS1822 section.
+If the DS1822 is powered by an external supply, the master can issue read time slots after the Convert T command and the DS1822 will respond by transmitting 0 while the temperature conversion is in progress and 1 when the conversion is done.
+In parasite power mode this notification technique cannot be used since the bus is pulled high by the strong pullup during the conversion.